Margaret Clark (arsonist)

 Margaret Clark (died 1680), also known as Margret Clark, was an English servant arrested and executed for the arson of her employer's house in Southwark, London.
 Her justifications were published posthumously in pamphlet form.

-Career
+Early life and career

 Margaret Clark was born in Croydon, Surrey.
-She found work as a servant in various houses and by January 1680, she was serving the family of Peter Delanoy, a prosperous dyer who lived in Southwark, in London.
+She found work as a servant in various houses, and by January 1680 she was serving the family of Peter Delanoy, a prosperous dyer who lived in Southwark, in London.